-- (1) ★30 required MBA core courses

-- (2) SMO 641

-- (3) One ★3 Strategic Management in the Public Sector course

-- (4) Three ★3 Public Policy and Management electives (chosen from an approved list) - (5) Three ★3 approved graduate-level electives - (6) One ★3 project covering a public management topic

-Students enrolled in this program on a full-time basis can complete it in two calendar years however, it may be possible to accelerate studies with the completion of courses during Spring/Summer.
+- ★30 required MBA core courses - (2) SMO 641 - (3) One ★3 Strategic Management in the Public Sector course - (4) Three ★3 Public Policy and Management electives (chosen from an approved list) - (5) Three ★3 approved graduate-level electives - (6) One ★3 project covering a public management topic Length of Program Students enrolled in this program on a full-time basis can complete it in two calendar years however, it may be possible to accelerate studies with the completion of courses during Spring/Summer.
 Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within six consecutive years from initial registration in the program.
+205.9.14 The Degree of MFM The Master of Financial Management prepares professional accountants or other finance professionals who want to become financial managers and aspire to the roles of Controller, Treasurer, and Chief Financial Officer.
+Entrance Requirements Admission to the program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how the MFM relates to the applicant's career goals, the applicant's Graduate Management Admission Test score, and a personal interview.
+Applicants should have relevant business or professional experience and a relevant undergraduate degree.
+Program Requirements The course requirements are as follows:

+- (1) ★9 required MFM core courses

+- (2) FIN 880 (capstone)

+- (3) Nine ★3 MFM electives chosen from an approved list

+Length of Program

+Students enrolled in the MFM program can complete the requirements in two years.
+The duration of the total program must not exceed six consecutive calendar years.

-205.9.13 The FastTrack MBA for Business Graduates
+205.9.15 The FastTrack MBA for Business Graduates

 The FastTrack MBA Program for Business Graduates educates managers to enhance their strategic thinking and team leadership skills.
 The program is designed for students who have completed an undergraduate degree in business or management and who wish to further develop their strategic and critical thinking skills.
 Students have the option to enhance their knowledge in a particular area or complete a specialization.
 Graduates will be well positioned to make a career change or meet the requirements for a more senior position.

+Entrance Requirements

 Applicants holding a recognized undergraduate degree in business or management will be considered for admission to this program.
 Admission to the FastTrack MBA is selective; requiring an overall grade point average of 3.2 or higher in the last two years (or 60 credits) of the business or management undergraduate program.
 Students who are deficient (defined as less than a B+ in their undergraduate degree) in one or more of the following core business classes: financial accounting, organizational behaviour, introductory marketing, introductory finance, business statistics are required to take the equivalent MBA core course.
 Admission to the FastTrack MBA Program for Business Graduates is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
 For BCom graduates of the University of Alberta, the GMAT requirement will be waived.
 Students also require a minimum of three years of full-time work experience after their undergraduate degree.
 Admission for those whose degree was completed more than ten years ago are considered on a case-by-case basis.

+Program Requirements

+The course requirements are as follows: